sravanthikondipamula07/sravanthikondipamula07/README.md

 # Sravanthi Kondipamula – Progressive .NET/Azure Portfolio (2021 → 2025)

-This portfolio shows steady growth from bachelor level to 4+ years, matching enterprise .NET/Azure roles.

-> Replace `<your-username>` with your GitHub handle and update links after you push each repo.

 ## Projects

 1. **UniHub – Campus Events & Clubs (2021)**